Mastering Branding and Website Terms for Business Owners

 Visual Identity

-The design expression of your strategy.
-This includes everything your audience sees: your logo, typography, color palette, and imagery.
+The design expression of your strategy includes everything your audience sees: your logo, typography, color palette, and imagery.

 Logo